GSto/digital-garden/notes/working identities.md

 Why take this approach?
 Because it **removes the paralyzing fear of having "one true career path" for the one true self**.
 It's easier and safer to make these decisions in an iterative fashion, where you can pick up tacit knowledge.

+Ultimately, its an act of both questioning and commitment, and balancing the two.
+Questioning without commitment leads to movement.
+Commitment without questioning produces an "[[organization man]]" who has no identity beyond title and function.

 ## Discovering possible identities

 We discover the true possibilities by doing—trying out new activities, reaching out to new groups, finding new role models, and reworking our story as we tell it to those around us.
 What we want clarifies with experience and validation from others along the way. #[[action produces information]]

 Learning about your self is a social activity.
 You see how you react to others.
-You look at others and ask "Do I want to be like hime/her?"
+You look at others and ask "Do I want to be like him/her?"
 Asking yourself this question is another form of test.

+Find ways to step back.
+It's hard to see past the blinders of habit and daily routine when you are immersed in them.

 ## How to test possible identities